-In Windows 10, setting per-user file associations for a logged on user account has to be done only using Default Apps or the Open with dialog manually.
-If you try to change the user default registry entries using script or batch files, Windows 10 will reset the file association to Windows defaults, and you’ll see the annoying An App Default was Reset notification.
+In Windows 10, setting per-user file associations for a logged-on user account has to be done only using Default Apps or the Open with dialog manually.
+If you try to change the user default registry entries using script or batch files, Windows 10 will reset the file association to Windows defaults; you’ll see the annoying An app default was reset notification.

 Microsoft says applications must not write to the

-UserChoice registry key which stores the user-default association settings.
+UserChoice registry key, which stores the user-default association settings.
 This is because the user must be in control, not the programs.
-Programs competing with each other and arbitrarily changing the user-specific associations is not going to be good user experience.
+Programs competing with each other and arbitrarily changing the user-specific associations will not be a good user experience.
 The

 UserChoice key is a protected location, and the ProgID value is validated with a hash.